kluctl/kluctl/docs/kluctl/README.md

 "what belongs together, should be put together", meaning that only as much Git repositories were involved as necessary.

 The problems to solve turned out to be always the same:
-* Dozens of Helm Charts, kustomize deployments and standalone Kubernetes manifests needed to be orchestrated in a way that they work together (services need to connect to the correct databases, and so on)
+* Dozens of Helm Charts, Kustomize deployments and standalone Kubernetes manifests needed to be orchestrated in a way that they work together (services need to connect to the correct databases, and so on)
 * (Encrypted) Secrets needed to be managed and orchestrated for multiple environments and clusters
 * Updates of components was always risky and required keeping track of what actually changed since the last deployment